shynneri-source/ADWC-DFS-/ALGORITHM.md

 ## Tuning Strategy

 ### Step 1: Start with Defaults
 Run with default config to get baseline performance.
-Current defaults are optimized for high recall (86.71% on test data).
+Current defaults are optimized for high recall (~87% for single model, 84-91% for ensemble).

 ### Step 2: Adjust K_NEIGHBORS
 - If training too slow: reduce to 20